dbfx/loadforge-directory/getting_auth_token.md

 Below is a partial test (just the on_start section) that shows how to set an authorization (or really any) header based on response content at launch with your load test.

+Naturally, you would not do all of these.
+They are 3 examples of getting a Bearer token in different ways.

 ## Code

 ```python